 First published under the title Crimes of the Father in as part of The People’s Library created by A Published Event, the OUTSIDE THE BOX / Earth Arts Rights team worked with Fran to publish this new edition, His Crimes Her Secrets, launched into the wider world by Tasmania’s most fabulous Governor, Her Excellency Professor the Honourable Kate Warner AC.

 In the foreword to this edition, co-founder of A Published Event, Justy Phillips writes: ‘His Crimes Her Secrets is a book of survival bound in one woman’s strength to overcome the odds of domestic violence.
 It is also empowering.
 It is a life-affirming and absolutely essential read for all of us, touched as we are, by violence of all kinds in all places.’

-You can purchase copies of the book from Fullers Bookshop.
+You can purchase copies of the book from Fullers Bookshop and our online shop.

 OUTSIDE THE BOX / Earth Arts Rights thanks its major funding supporters for this project: 2A4 Small Grants Scheme and Bellendena Small Grants Scheme.
 We also recognise the contribution of the Tasmanian Government.

 Support is available at the National Sexual Assault, Family & Domestic Violence Counselling Line 1800 737 732, the Hobart Women’s Shelter (03) 6273 8455 and Engender Equality (03) 6278 9090 (statewide).